clux/rust-meetup-west/source/slides.md

 - but useful showcases available
 - everything build on FutureExt (not stabilized)
 - "If Future T is an async version of T, then Stream T is an async version of Iterator T"
-- tokio almost using std::future in their 0.2 (can throttle)
+- tokio almost using std::future in their 0.2 (can throttle - tiller)
 - async-std is really experimenting with streams (can collect)

 ---